Skip to content

 Flat Artist Paint Brush

-Square end, with medium to long hairs.
+Features a square tip with medium to long bristles.

 Bright Artist Paint Brush